 In compliance with the Non-local Higher and Professional Education (Regulation) Ordinance, all programmes offered by non-local universities through PolyU SPEED are exempted from registration under the Ordinance.
 As conveyed by the Non-local Courses Registry of the Education Bureau, the registration or exemption from registration of a non-local programme is an assurance that the institution offering the programme is a recognised body in the home country.
 It also assures that effective measures are in place to ensure the standard of the programme offered locally is comparable to that of the home programme and is recognised as such by the institution, the relevant accreditation authority (if any) and the academic community in the home country.
 Further details on such Ordinance can be obtained via the Education Bureau website at www.edb.gov.hk

 |2||Is the award conferred by the overseas university?|

 Yes.
 The award will be conferred by the overseas university.

 Classes will be conducted in English.

-For Northumbria University's programmes, application will be invited in October/November (for the February intake) and in April/May (for the September intake).
+Application will be invited in October/November (for the January intake) and in February/March (for the September intake).

 |6||What are the entrance requirements?|